 A truly British Tradition

 A quintessentially British experience awaits in the heart of London's most iconic building, the County Hall.
-Right next to the famous London Eye, you can enjoy afternoon tea overlooking the River Thames, Houses of Parliament and London's most well known landmark: the Elizabeth Tower with Big Ben.
-Read on to learn more about the tradition of Afternoon Tea and see our menu below.
+Situated next to the famous London Eye, you can enjoy afternoon tea overlooking the River Thames, Houses of Parliament and London's most well-known landmark: the Elizabeth Tower with Big Ben.
+Read on to learn more about the tradition of Afternoon Tea and view our menu above.

 The story behind afternoon tea

-Anna Maria, the Seventh Duchess of Bedford, is credited with the invention of afternoon tea in 1840.
+Anna Maria, the Seventh Duchess of Bedford, is credited with the introduction of afternoon tea in 1840.
 She is said to have experienced what she called a ‘sinking feeling' in the middle of the afternoon due to the long gap between light luncheon and her evening meal.
-To relieve her hunger pangs she asked her footman to bring her a pot of tea and a little light refreshment and soon she enjoyed this ritual so much she began to invite her friends over for tea and gossip about the latest scandal.
-The ritual caught on and afternoon tea became all the rage among the upper crust.
-Soon all fashionable London was indulging in afternoon tea.
+To relieve her hunger pangs she asked her footman to bring her a pot of tea and a little light refreshment, and soon she enjoyed this ritual so much she began to invite her friends over for tea and gossip about the latest scandal.
+The ritual eventually caught on and afternoon tea became all the rage among the upper crust.
+Soon all fashionable Londoners was indulging in the art of afternoon tea.

 Because the experience should never end...